marcmarinam/obsidian-fmp/Onboarding/Onboarding storage.md

 1. Do we want to keep track of what nodes were skipped?
 If a user comes back to onboarding and the nodes they skipped are available again is it a big deal?
 2. Added complexity due to having to interpret tree
 #### DB storage
+TODO

+#### Completed onboarding
+1. What counts as completed onboarding?
+When they leave and create >1 extra nodes?
+Or when they get to the success screen?